Nurturing Whole Health

 There are many ways to stay balanced and healthy.
 It's not only about nutrition and food or moving your physical body.
-The physical, emotional, nutritional, spiritual and environmental aspects of your life all create your big health picture.
-In the activity of life, many of us miss what is taking place daily in front of our eyes.
-Our environmental health overlaps with our emotional and spiritual health, as well as physical and nutritional.
-It is not only about clean air, water and food; it is also about feeling, seeing, appreciating and deeply connecting with ourselves, others and the beings and gifts of the natural world.
+The physical, emotional, nutritional, spiritual and environmental aspects of your life create your big health picture.
+In the frenetic activity of life, we often miss what is taking place daily in front of our eyes.
+Nature-connection has a powerful effect on our physical, emotional and spiritual health.
+Wellness is not only about clean air, water, exercise and good food; it is also about feeling, seeing, appreciating and deeply connecting with ourselves, others and the beings and gifts of the natural world.
 We all share the same mother- Earth.

 I was given guidance a month ago to "Look up and pay attention to the birds."
 It was advice that made me grateful for the abundance of the diverse life I am surrounded by.
 The day after receiving this directive, I was taking a walk with my sister on a warm, spring evening.
 As we passed a spectacular blossoming, ornamental plum tree, we both looked up to see a brilliant gold finch sharing a branch with a ruby-throat-ed, emerald-green hummingbird.
 Both birds were glistening in the evening sun.

-Two days later the a powerful rain storm rolled in and I was warm and cozy in my little cottage.
-I am blessed to have vaulted ceilings and high windows that lend themselves to looking up and out.
-I took a moment to stand at the window in my loft, at the top of my stairs.
+Two days later a powerful rain storm rolled in and I was warm and cozy in my little cottage.
+I am blessed with vaulted ceilings and high windows that lend themselves to looking up and out.
+I took a moment to stand at the high window in my loft.
 The rain was blowing horizontal.
 I looked out and up.
-On the wire extending past the front of my cottage, were two crows.
+On the wire extending past the front of my cottage, were two Crows.
 One was quite a bit larger than the other.
-The large crow had it's right wing spread open, covering the smaller crow, protecting it from the heavy downpour.
+The large Crow had it's right wing spread open, covering the smaller bird, protecting it from the heavy downpour.
 It warmed my heart to see such love and caring in the bird community.

-I've never liked starlings much, as far as birds go, but I have learned to love their hauntingly beautiful singing.
-The starling pair hatched some babies a week ago and I've been listening to the hungry little chirps as mama and papa alternate with the constant early morning feedings.
-I carefully peek down, out my window to spy on the starlings and observe their early morning bird activities.
+I've never been attracted to Starlings, but I have learned to love their hauntingly beautiful singing.
+The Starling pair hatched some babies a week ago and I've been listening to the hungry little chirps as mama and papa alternate with the constant early morning feedings.
+I quietly look down, out my window to peek at the Starlings and observe their morning life.

 This past month has been a powerful time to step outside of myself and the multitude of places where I tend to get stuck or lost in my work, making future plans or dealing with daily stresses.
 Looking up and seeing the abundance of awesome life in my environment has offered me a potent sense of balance and joy.